40-Point Technical Writer Evaluation Checklist

 - Do they understand API connectivity requirements for workflow automation with existing dispatch systems?

-- Can they demonstrate how technicians access relevant procedures automatically based on job type assignments?
+- Can they demonstrate how technicians access relevant procedures automatically based on job-type assignments?

 - Do they plan for integration with inventory management and parts ordering systems?